catalyst-cloud/catalystcloud-docs/source/lbaas.rst

 A layer 7 load balancer consists of a listener that accepts requests on behalf of a number of back-end pools and distributes those requests based on policies that use application data to determine which pools should service any given request.
 This allows for the application infrastructure to be specifically tuned/optimized to serve specific types of content.

-For example, one group of back-end servers (pool) can be tuned to serve only images, another for execution of server-side scripting languages like PHP and ASP, and another for static content such as HTML, CSS, and JavaScript.
+For example,

+A site with "mydomain.nz/login" or a subdomain "login.mydomain.nz" will be routed to a back-end pool running an identity provider and authentication system, while "mydomain.nz/shop" or "shop.mydomain.nz" will be outed to a commerce application".

 Unlike lower-level load balancing, layer 7 load balancing does not require that all pools behind the load balancing service have the same content.
 In fact, it is generally expected that a layer 7